Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 At the top of your backswing, the trail wrist should be extended or cupped.

-As you move through impact, the trail wrist continues to increase in extension even more.
+As you move through impact, the trail wrist increases in extension even more.
 When the club is parallel to the ground, it should reach its maximum extension.

 When you look at the lead wrist, you’ll notice that it is flexed.
 The extension in the trail wrist allows for flexion in the lead wrist.